Documentation

 JOBS

-- Changed "Dark Knight" to "Warmage" in menus and in story to distinguish it from the actual Dark Knight job (from FFIV and later) and to reflect translations used for this job in more recent games like XII Revenant Wings, Record Keeper, and Brave Exvius (see "Series-Wide Changes" for more info)
+- Changed "Dark Knight" to "Warmage" in menus and in story to distinguish it from the actual Dark Knight job (from FFIV and later) and to reflect translations used for this job in more recent games like XII Revenant Wings, Stranger of Paradise, Record Keeper, and Brave Exvius.

 - Changed "Summoner" to "Conjurer" in menus and in story to distinguish it from the actual Summoner job (which appears for the first time in FFIV); that job is Shoukanshi, while this one is Makaigenshi.
-"Conjurer" is Bravely Default's translation of the name of this job, and BD is FF-adjacent enough in terms of its terminology/translations that I think it works as an official translation (see "Series-Wide Changes" for more info)
+"Conjurer" is Bravely Default's translation of the name of this job, and BD is FF-adjacent enough in terms of its terminology/translations that I think it works as an official translation.

-So just FYI, I am fully aware these two are going to be controversial changes.
+So just FYI, I am fully aware two of these are going to be particularly controversial changes.
 FFIII has two jobs that have been translated with the exact same name as another series-staple job that has an entirely different name in Japanese, as if the two were the same.
-As this project is in part to show evolution and the beginnings of things, I want to make it clear that the Dark Knight and Summoner of FFIII are in fact not the same class as the Dark Knight and Summoner of FFIV+, even if there are similarities in practice.
+As this project is in part to show evolution and the beginnings of things, I want to make it clear that the Dark Knight and Summoner of FFIII are in fact not quite the same class as the Dark Knight and Summoner of FFIV and onwards, even if there are similarities in practice.

 However, I recognize that some folks will utterly hate these changes.
-If you want to revert them, just go to the files "system_en.txt" and "story_mes_en.txt" within the mod and use Find to see all the instances of Warmage or Conjurer and replace them with your preferred term.
+If you want to revert them, just go to the files "system_en.txt" and "story_mes_en.txt" within the mod and use Find/Replace to find all the instances of Warmage or Conjurer and replace them with your preferred term.
 (Fun fact: you can revert pretty much any of my changes this way!)

 BATTLE COMMANDS

-- Changed "Flee" to "Escape" and "Scram" to "Flee" to reflect consistent modern translations (see "Series-Wide Changes" for more info)
+- Changed "Flee" to "Escape" and "Scram" to "Flee" to reflect consistent modern translations.

-- Changed "Study" to "Analyze" to reflect consistent modern translations
+- Changed "Raze" to "Kill" to reflect consistent modern translations.

-- Changed "Hellfire" to "Flames of Hell" and "Inferno" to "Hellfire" to reflect consistent modern translations (for the latter, at least)
+- Changed "Hellfire" to "Flames of Hell" and "Inferno" to "Hellfire" to reflect consistent modern translations.

 SONGS

-- Changed "Elegy" to "Guardian's Ballad" to reflect FFIV:TAY's translation
+- Changed "Elegy" to "Guardian Song" to reflect FFIV and FFIV:TAY's translations.

-- Changed "Requiem" to "Dire Dirge" to reflect FF Dimensions II's translation (see "Series-Wide Changes" for more info)
+- Changed "Requiem" to "Dire Dirge" to distinguish it from the actual Requiem song from FFV, reflecting FF Dimensions II's translation.

 ITEMS